WCW Sin: Event

 The eight match was between Shane Douglas and General Rection in a First Blood Chain match for the WCW United States Heavyweight Championship.
 The match began with Rection in control, as he and Douglas attempted to retrieve the chain.
 Afterwards, Douglas worked on the legs of Rection for a period of time until Rection recovered and gained control.
 In a turn of events, Rection was pushed off a ladder by Douglas, which knocked down the referee, and he pulled out a chain from his boots and attacked Rection with it.
 As the referee recovered, Rection began to bleed and was seen by the referee who called for the bell, declaring Shane Douglas the winner and new WCW United States Champion.

-The ninth match, and the main match on the undercard, was between Totally Buff (Lex Luger and Buff Bagwell) and Goldberg with DeWayne Bruce in a No Disqualification tag-team match, where if Goldberg lost, he would be (kayfabe) forced to leave WCW.
+The ninth match, and the main match on the undercard, was between Totally Buffed (Lex Luger and Buff Bagwell) and Goldberg with DeWayne Bruce in a No Disqualification tag-team match, where if Goldberg lost, he would be (kayfabe) forced to leave WCW.
 The match started out with Goldberg against Bagwell, where Goldberg had full control of the match.
 Bruce was then tagged in by Goldberg where he gained an early advantage over Bagwell for a short time, but was then double teamed by Totally Buffed.
 Goldberg was then tagged in, where Bagwell gained the upper-hand.
 Luger then exited the ring and walked up to a fan, who asked for Goldberg's autograph earlier in the event.
 This distracted and lured Goldberg near the fan, who sprayed mace into Goldberg's eyes.
 Luger then lifted Goldberg on his shoulders and Bagwell hit a Super Blockbuster.
 Luger covered him for the victory, thus ending Goldberg's undefeated streak of thirty-five victories and forcing him to leave WCW.

 The main event was between Sid Vicious, Jeff Jarrett, Scott Steiner, and a "mystery opponent" for the WCW World Heavyweight Championship in a Four Corners match.
 The match began with only three competitors, without the mystery opponent.
 Vicious gained the advantage over Jarrett and Steiner in the start of the match, but was then double-teamed by Jarrett and Steiner.
-As Vicious was making a comeback, he attempted an aerial maneuver, which was unsuccessfully performed as he slipped on the turnbuckle, legitimately fracturing his leg.
+As Vicious was making a comeback, he attempted a jumping big boot from the second turnbuckle; he suffered a compound fracture of his lower left leg upon landing on the ring mat and collapsed to the ground, unable to move.
 The footage of the injury was edited out of the WWE Network version of the event.
 Towards the end of the match, then-WCW CEO Flair announced the arrival of the "mystery opponent", who came out wearing a mask, hiding his identity.
 He entered the ring delivering a couple of kicks to Vicious.
 Steiner then covered Vicious for the victory, thus successfully retaining the WCW World Heavyweight Championship.
 After the match ended, the "mystery man" unmasked and revealed himself to be Road Warrior Animal, making his return to WCW after leaving with his longtime tag team partner Road Warrior Hawk in 1996.